 Joke(id=EYo4TCAdUf, content=I tried to write a chemistry joke, but could never get a reaction., created=null, isFavorite=true)

 When the user shares a joke, we want to intercept and send a hacked response.
-Could be useful to pass private application data to an external resource on the device.
+This could also be used to pass private application data to an external resource on the device.

 const Types = {